MateErdei/esg.linuxep.linux-mono-repo/base/testUtils/README.md

 * AUDIT_PLUGIN - Test cases which test sspl-audit
 * CENTRAL - Tests which run against Central or Nova
 * COMMS - Tests cases which test the comms component
-* CUSTOM_LOCATION - Tests which install to a custom location
 * DEBUG - Tests which are useful for debugging
 * DIAGNOSE - Tests which exercise sophos_diagnose
 * EDR_PLUGIN - Tests focusing on EDR capabilities